-For the purposes of the present document, the Out of Band domain extends to +/- 125 MHz from the nominal operating frequency of 1030 MHz.
+The Out of Band domain extends to +/- 125 MHz from the nominal operating frequency of 1030 MHz.
 The frequencies outside the Out of Band domain are defined as the spurious domain.

 The definition of the spectrum mask is chosen as an alternative method to the specification of Out of Band domain emissions.